dollodart/mod-spec-spectra/readme.md

 vector of concentrations at the fundamental mode (the modulation frequency).

+6. Smooth the output data for spectra and concentrations of pure components.
+Since the input data was resampled this is unlikely to be necessary but is in any case only aesthetic in significant effect.

 # Notes on Decomposition Method

 What is called decomposition is also called factorization.
 The